azl397985856/leetcode/thinkings/trie.en.md

 - `insert(word)`: Insert a word
 - `search(word)`: Search for a word
-- `startWith(prefix)`： Search for a word with the given prefix
+- `startWith(prefix)`: Search for a word with the given prefix

 Among all of the above, `startWith` is one of the most essential methods, which leads to the naming for 'Prefix Tree'.
-You can start with [208.implement-trie-prefix-tree](https://leetcode.com/problems/implement-trie-prefix-tree), get yourself familiar with this data structure, and then try to solve other problems.
+You can start with [208.implement-trie-prefix-tree](https://leetcode.com/problems/implement-trie-prefix-tree) to get yourself familiar with this data structure, and then try to solve other problems.

 Here's the graph illustration of a trie:
 ![](../assets/problems/208.implement-trie-prefix-tree-1.en.png)